kroesche/emiata-video/README.md

 ### Primary Video

 The primary video comes from a video camera such as a GoPro, and includes audio of the environment.
 The audio may include people talking and vehicle sounds.

-Because the `makevid` processing program does not include audio, _ffmpeg_ is used to extract the audio from the original video, to be recombined later.
+Because OpenCV does not include audio, the audio from the primary video is extracted at the beginning of the process, and then re-added at the end after the overlays have been applied.

-The primary video feeds into the `makevid` program where it is overlaid with log data text.
+The primary video feeds into the `vidlog` program where it is overlaid with log data text.

 ### Instrument Video